CiscoDevNet/cloud-cml/README.md

 After selecting OK the upload process will be started immediately.
 To abort the process, Ctrl-C can be used.

-> **Note** If a CML2 .pkg file is present in the directory where the tool is started, then the tool will offer to upload the software to the bucket.
+> **Note:** If a CML2 .pkg file is present in the directory where the tool is started, then the tool will offer to upload the software to the bucket.

 Help can be obtained via `./upload-images-to-aws.sh --help`.